-A customized on-premise LIMS means that implementation will take longer—it may take a longer time to configure the lab's customizations, validate them, then deploy the system.
-PaaS represents a middle ground between on-premise and SaaS.
+A customized LIMS means that implementation will take longer—it may take a longer time to configure the lab's customizations, validate them, then deploy the system.
+PaaS represents a middle ground between self-hosted and SaaS.
 The lab has opportunities for customizations without high involvement in the IT infrastructure setup.

 There are few opportunities fro customization in a SaaS LIMS, resulting in the lowest cost of all three types of environments.
 With PaaS, upgrades can still be initialized as needed to meet individual needs.
 SaaS LIMS upgrades are included in the subscription cost, although those upgrades are not tailored to an individual organization.

-Organizations that select an on-premise LIMS with customizations are responsible for validating applications that fit the purpose of the particular lab environment, which can cost extensive time and money.
+Organizations that select a self-hosted LIMS with customizations are responsible for validating applications that fit the purpose of the particular lab environment, which can cost extensive time and money.

 Initial validation overhead is lower with PaaS because the LIMS vendor has already completed validations prior to purchasing.
 But for any customizations, the validations must be completed from scratch, which can lengthen your implementation time.

 SaaS can dramatically lower the burden of validation.
 With minimal customizations, there is less need for validation; the lab's processes are matched to the system, rather than building the system to match your processes.
 Ultimately, the laboratory is still responsible for the LIMS validation, but the lab has the option to adopt the validation that your LIMS vendor has conducted as support.

 Regarding migrating your lab data from your current system to a new LIMS, it is a common scenario that the data the lab actually needs is just a fraction of what is actually migrated.